htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

   :jira:`2205`

-- Fixed a bug where any file I/O error (such as disk full) was ignored by the *condor_starter* when writing the classad file that controlled file transfer plugins.
+- Fixed a bug where any file I/O error (such as disk full) was ignored by the *condor_starter* when writing the ClassAd file that controlled file transfer plugins.
 As a result, in rare cases, file transfer plugins could be unknowingly given incomplete sets of files to transfer.